-Completing college and entering the workforce can be a daunting process.
+Completing college and entering the workforce can be an exciting process.
 As you finish your studies, consider taking the first step in your career by applying for a position with Gore, a global enterprise focused on improving lives.

-Each year, Gore seeks students in their final year of school for a select number of engineering-, manufacturing operations- and supply chain-focused positions.
+Each year, we seek students in their final year of school for a select number of engineering-, manufacturing operations- and supply chain-focused positions.
 We partner with colleges across the U.S. to interview selected applicants, and also welcome upcoming graduates from non-partner schools to apply.

 Timeline for Recruiting Upcoming Graduates